bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 Let us have a table with an XML column.
 In addition to querying the entire XML value, we can query content from within the XML document.
 In order to do this, we need to use T-SQL functions capable of working on the XML content: [`query(XQuery)`](https://docs.microsoft.com/en-us/sql/t-sql/xml/query-method-xml-data-type) , [`value(XQuery, SQLType)`](https://docs.microsoft.com/en-us/sql/t-sql/xml/value-method-xml-data-type) and [`exist(XQuery)`](https://docs.microsoft.com/en-us/sql/t-sql/xml/exist-method-xml-data-type).
 Let's look at a few examples of these.

-Let us query how many packages the products consist of.
+Let us query how many packages each product consists of.

 ```sql
 SELECT Description.query('/product/package_parameters/number_of_packages')